shawnpark07/shawnpark07.github.io/about.md

 ## LEARNING

-I received a M.S. of Data Science from Seoul National University where I especially concentrated on 3D Computer Vision(<a href="https://www.youtube.com/watch?v=MBTAXerrD3o">Demo</a>), and a B.S. of Electrical & Computer Engineering from Seoul National University.
+I received a M.S. of Data Science where I especially concentrated on 3D Computer Vision(<a href="https://www.youtube.com/watch?v=MBTAXerrD3o">Demo</a>), and a B.S. of Electrical & Computer Engineering from Seoul National University.
 Also, I was a sponsored student of Samsung JFL(Junior Frontier Leader) Scholarship which covers full tution and part of living stipend during B.S.